1WayOrAnother/project/README.md

 Known issues

-The website is in the raw stage and needs to be modified and survey/menu  to be ajusted according to the specifiyed rules.
+The website is in the raw stage and needs to be modified and survey/menu  to be ajusted according to the specific rules.

 Support and Contact